Monday, September 23, 2024

 Oh, the dilemmas of young love!
 In one of the Italian-speaking cantons of Switzerland, 17-year-old Matteo (Fabio Foiada), a drummer in the local band, quickly falls in love with the band’s conductor, a local priest, Don Massimo (Ignazio Oliva).

 Logic clearly has nothing to do with it.
-Matteo is certain, despite the priest’s religious vows, that Don Massimo, in his regular encouragements of the young boy and in his willingness to talk with him and encourage him to join in other church-supported activities such as their soccer games and the weekend carwash, that the older man is also attracted equally to him.
+Matteo is certain, despite the priest’s religious vows, that Don Massimo, in his regular encouragements of the young boy and in his willingness to talk with him and asking him to join in other church-supported activities such as their soccer games and the weekend carwash, that the older man is also attracted equally to him.

 It soon becomes obvious to almost everyone that Matteo is making some sort of attempt to get closer to the priest—his fellow drummer Firat (Kevin Martinetti) imagines he simply trying to “brownnose” the older man, particularly after Matteo is awarded the position of first drummer.